 “If you’re young and making $35,000 a year, you want to ensure that if you died tomorrow your spouse and kids would receive the financial equivalent of 20 to 30 years’ worth of your lifetime income,” Lynch said.
 “After all, this is the essential purpose of life insurance — to replace the ability to `bring home the check.’”
+(Get a quote)

 In the case of a married couple or domestic partners each earning a salary, both can replace the ability of the other to provide a source of ongoing income.
 If one spouse or partner is working and the other is staying home to care for children or other family members, life insurance helps absorb the financial impact in the event of one person’s death.
 In both examples, term life insurance would provide an ample death benefit to the beneficiaries at a much lower cost than permanent life insurance, which may not be within the financial reach of these buyers.
 However, five to 10 years in the future, the person’s financial means may rise appreciably.
 If this is indeed the case, permanent life insurance could be more affordable for the individual.
 (Calculator: How Much Life Insurance Do I Need?)

 “The choice between term life or permanent life insurance is not a case of which policy is better; it’s a case of which policy is appropriate for the current period in a person’s life,” Lynch said.

 Many people also find that the combination of permanent life and term life insurance can provide the lifetime protection and cash value accumulation they need, at a price they can afford.